LoObinma/CFG-Assignments/README.md

 9. Switched to the local _main_ branch using the command `git switch main`, then used `git fetched` to get the most recent updates from the remote repository.
-`[2c4ba99..2031d43  main            --> origin/main]` shows the remote main branch has new commitments that my local main does not.
+The output: `[2c4ba99..2031d43  main            --> origin/main]` shows the remote main branch has new commitments that my local main does not.

 ![Using the command git fetch](./screenshots/git%20fetch.png)

-10. Used the command `git pull origin main` to full the latest commits from the remote main branch --> the local main branch, then used the command `git status` to confirm that the local branch is in sync with the remote branch.
+10. Used the command `git pull origin main` to pull the latest commits from the remote main branch --> the local main branch, then used the command `git status` to confirm that the local branch is in sync with the remote branch.

 ![Using the commandd git pull origin main](./screenshots/git%20pull%20origin%20main.png)